redhat-ai-dev/model-catalog-example/ollama-model-service/docs/access.md

 ## API Schema
 <!--
-The name of the api, ollama-service-api, is grabbed from the name field in the ai-catalog.yaml metadata for the api.
+The name of the api, ollama-service-api, is grabbed from the name field in the catalog-info.yaml metadata for the api.

-TechDocs read this as a URL starting from where the docs are located, so we can use ../ behaviour to navigate the TechDocs to reference other resources/components/apis
+We can use absolute paths to navigate the TechDocs to reference other resources/components/apis -->
--->
-The API Schema is available [here](../../../../../api/ollama-service-api/definition).
+The API Schema is available [here](/catalog/default/api/ollama-service-api/definition).

 ## Usage Examples